-Apply at 20-50% bloom stage or prior to disease onset.
+Restrictions: Apply at 20-50% bloom stage or prior to disease onset.
 Use the higher rate for extended protection.
 Apply a second time if conditions are favorable for disease.

 Do not apply within 21 days of harvest.
-Do not apply more than 12 oz of product/A per season.
-Do not apply more than 2 applications per season.
+Do not apply more than 18 oz of product/A per season.
+Do not apply more than two applications per season.
+No restrictions on livestock grazing or feeding.